nomis/logitech-z906/protocol.rst

 The idle time is not just reset by the console, it is also reset by the amplifier itself when non-silent audio is being output.
 The console will send this command every 60 seconds after the last user input.

+If automatic standby is enabled and the time is reached the console will turn the power off.

 .. code-block:: none